riganti/dotvvm-webforms/web/DotVVM.WebForms.Tutorial/DotVVM.WebForms.Tutorial/Data/09-checkboxlist.md

 -------------------------------------

-ASP.NET `CheckBoxList` control can return a collection of IDs, but the collection is not strongly-typed.
+ASP.NET `CheckBoxList` control can return a collection of IDs, but the collection is not strongly-typed and working with selected items is not very straight-forward.

 ### Default.aspx